Which CMS is Best? WordPress CMS vs HubSpot COS/CMS

 - Flexibility and Ownership

 Similarly, HubSpot was designed to make it easy for users to get up and running quickly.
-HubSpot is mobile/tablet optimized right out of the box and offers a host of built-in marketing tools such as analytics, marketing automation, lead management and more.
 You can choose from one of HubSpot’s pre-built templates or design your own from scratch.
+HubSpot is also mobile/tablet optimized right out of the box and offers a host of built-in marketing tools such as:

 Unlike WordPress however, HubSpot requires you to utilize HubSpot Markup Language (HubL) when pulling in dynamic content.
 While WordPress uses the common PHP dynamic scripting language which is widely known and used across the majority of CMS’, HubSpot uses HubL which requires developers or those coding in HubSpot to learn a new coding language.
 HubL is a proprietary language developed by HubSpot and doesn’t allow for the same level of customization that PHP language does.